 Elevators within the library provide access to all public areas and are labeled for use by individuals with visual impairments.

-A height adjustable table with accessible PC workstations and Optelec magnifier are available on the 2nd Floor in the OSD Services room at the back of the Information Commons.
+A height adjustable table with accessible PC workstations and Optelec magnifier are available on the 2nd Floor in the DRC Services room at the back of the Information Commons.
 Resources available on or near the accessible PC workstations in that room:

 - Optelec (CCTV) printed material magnifier

 - Headphones may be checked out at the Information Commons Desk on the 2nd Floor

 - Kurzweil 1000 - scan and read software that makes printed or electronic text accessible to people who are blind or visually impaired

 - ZoomText keyboard which has large print and is designed to interact with the ZoomText screen magnification program